Mark Cuban’s stimulus check proposal has a plot twist: ‘Use it or lose it’

 Unfortunately, saving defeats the purpose of the checks, which are meant to stimulate the economy.
 Cue Cuban’s “use it or lose it” plan, which the entrepreneur first pushed in May.
 Among his suggestions for usage were rent, mortgage, and candy.

-Fellow money expert Chuck Marr, a senior director at the Center on Budget and Policy Priorities, told CNBC that Cuban rightfully acknowledges the “urgency of the situation,” but he sees two issues with Cuban’s plan.
+Fellow money expert Chuck Marr, a senior director at the Center on Budget and Policy Priorities, told CNBC that he thinks Cuban rightfully acknowledges the “urgency of the situation,” but he sees two issues with Cuban’s plan.
 For one, checks should be targeted by income, specifically to the households with the most financial need.
 Those households wouldn’t have any other income to spend, Marr said, but for wealthier people, the influx of extra income might not coax them to spend more than they already have been.

 And for two, “I don’t think the ‘spend it now’ is workable . . .
 The government could not keep track of that.”